-If, during off-duty hours, an employee assigned to the Crime Investigation Section (CIS) receives and participates in a phone or text communication related to a specific investigation during off-duty hours, he/she shall be compensated a minimum of one quarter (1⁄4) hour of pay at the overtime rate (1.5 times regular rate of pay).
+If, during off-duty hours, an employee assigned to the Crime Investigation Section (CIS) receives and participates in a phone or text communication related to a specific investigation during off-duty hours, they shall be compensated a minimum of one quarter (1⁄4) hour of pay at the overtime rate (1.5 times regular rate of pay).
 If the call lasts longer than a quarter hour, additional compensation will be paid in six minute increments in the same manner as overtime pay.
-If there are multiple phone and/or text communications during the same one quarter (1⁄4) hour period, an employee is only entitled to one quarter (1⁄4) hour of pay at the overtime rate for the multiple phone or text communications.
+If there are multiple phone and/or text communications during the same one quarter $(\frac{1}{4})$ hour period, an employee is only entitled to one quarter $(\frac{1}{4})$ hour of pay at the overtime rate for the multiple phone or text communications.
 Before communicating in the above manner, an employee must obtain approval from an on-duty supervisor.
-To be compensated for the one quarter (1⁄4) hour of pay at the overtime rate, the employee assigned to CIS is required to note the relevant police report, incident or case number on his/her timesheet for the pay period in which the call was taken.
+To be compensated for the one quarter $(\frac{1}{4})$ hour of pay at the overtime rate, the employee assigned to CIS is required to note the relevant police report, incident or case number on his/her timesheet for the pay period in which the call was taken.